shelovestechy/iam-fundamental/docs/identity-lifecycle.md

 # Identity Lifecycle (Joiner–Mover–Leaver)

-The identity lifecycle describes how a digital identity lives inside an organization.
-It starts when a person joins, changes as their role changes, and should end cleanly when the relationship ends.

-Many access related incidents do not start with advanced attacks.
-They start with identities that were never updated reviewed or removed.

-Because of this identity lifecycle management is not a side topic in IAM.
-It is one of the core foundations.

-## Why this matters (the quiet truth)

-Most IAM problems are not caused by bad people.
-They are caused by normal change.

-People move between teams, cover shifts, take temporary roles, return as seasonal workers or keep old access “just for a while”.
-Access follows them.
-Then it stays.

-IAM maturity is not about how fast access is granted.
-It is about how reliably access is **removed** when reality changes.

-## Joiner

-A Joiner event happens when a new person enters the organization.
-This phase is usually the most structured part of the lifecycle.

-Typical Joiner actions are simple: creating a user account, assigning baseline access, and adding the user to groups or roles based on their job.

-Joiner processes often work well because they are visible and urgent.
-A new employee cannot work without access, so missing access is noticed fast.

-The main risk in Joiner is not failure.
-It is excess.

-Giving access “just in case”, manual grants without ownership, and different onboarding practices across teams all add unnecessary access from the first day.

-A strong Joiner process focuses on **minimum required access**.
-More access can always be added later.
-Too much access is rarely removed on its own.

-## Mover

-A Mover event happens when an identity changes.
-This can be a role change, department move, location change, or a temporary assignment.

-Mover events are where many organizations quietly fail.

-Access should be reviewed adjusted and reduced when needed.
-In practice access is usually only added.

-Old group memberships stay.
-Temporary access becomes permanent.
-There is often no clear trigger to review anything.

-Mover situations are risky because they are hard to see.
-The user already works.
-Systems keep running.
-Extra access can stay hidden for years.

-### A useful mental model

-Joiner failures are visible.
-Leaver failures are obvious.
-Mover failures are invisible.

-They do not break systems.
-They slowly change the risk level of the organization.

-When a Mover issue is finally noticed, it is often unclear when the access should have been removed or who was responsible.

-From an IAM view **Mover processes need the most discipline**.

-## Leaver

-A Leaver event happens when a person leaves the organization.
-This includes employees contractors consultants and external partners.

-Typical Leaver actions include disabling or deleting accounts, removing access and handling data ownership and retention.

-Failures in the Leaver phase are high risk failures.

-Orphaned accounts delayed deprovisioning and shared credentials create direct security exposure.
-An account with no owner is an open door.

-A good Leaver process should be fast consistent and automated where possible.

-### Leaver as a reset point

-A clean Leaver is not only about closing access.
-It is about resetting assumptions.

-Every identity that is properly closed makes the next Joiner safer and easier to reason about.

-## Attribute based access and automation

-Automating access using attributes like job title department or location can improve consistency and reduce manual work.
-At the same time it adds new risk if the design is weak.

-When an attribute directly controls access it becomes **security critical**.

-If attributes are too broad
-or reused in many contexts
-they can give access far beyond the original intent.

-Common problems include:
-- Location attributes covering many offices with different needs
-- Job titles reused across teams with very different access
-- Same role names used in different regions where access should stay separate

-If access rules depend too much on one attribute a simple attribute change can give unintended access.
-This is especially dangerous during Mover events when attributes change faster than reviews happen.

-A common mistake is assuming one attribute equals one access pattern.
-In reality **context matters**.

-Good IAM design separates:
-- Identity attributes (what the system knows)
-- Access logic (how access is calculated)
-- Authorization boundaries (where access must stop)

-Automation reduces manual mistakes but it also makes design mistakes bigger and faster.

-## Why the identity lifecycle matters

-Identity lifecycle management affects security compliance and daily operations.

-When identities are not handled well access becomes unpredictable.
-Unpredictable access cannot be secured or audited properly.

-IAM is not just about tools or platforms.
-It is about **process ownership and timing**.

-## Consultant perspective

-In real organizations Joiner processes are usually the most mature.
-Mover and Leaver processes are often fragmented manual or based on assumptions.

-Most IAM maturity problems are not caused by missing technology.
-They come from unclear responsibility and weak lifecycle thinking.

-Good IAM does not try to stop change.
-It is built to survive it.
+The identity lifecycle describes the "cradle-to-grave" journey of a digital identity within an organization.
+It is the most critical foundation of IAM.

+Most access-related incidents do not start with sophisticated hacking; they start with **Stale Identities**—accounts that were never updated, reviewed, or removed when the human reality changed.

+---

+## The Core Philosophy: IAM is About Change
+IAM maturity is not measured by how fast you can grant access to a new employee.
+It is measured by how reliably you can **revoke or adjust** access when reality changes.

+* **The Problem:** Access is "sticky."
+It tends to accumulate over time.
+* **The Risk - Entitlement Creep:** This is the slow accumulation of permissions as a user moves through the company.
+Without a lifecycle process, a 10-year veteran might end up with the combined access of five different roles.

+---

+## 1. Joiner: The First Impression
+A Joiner event occurs when a new person enters the organization.
+This is usually the most mature process because it is urgent: a new hire cannot work without an account.

+* **Concept - Least Privilege (PoLP):** The principle that a user should only have the absolute minimum access required to perform their job.
+* **The Trap - "Cloning" Users:** A common but dangerous practice where a new hire is given "the same access as Mike."
+If Mike has accumulated extra permissions over years, the new hire starts their first day with excessive, undocumented risk.
+* **The Goal:** Automated "Birthright Access"—standardized permissions based on job role that are granted instantly and consistently.

+---

+## 2. Mover: The Invisible Risk
+A Mover event occurs when an identity changes (role change, promotion, or transfer).

+**This is where most IAM systems fail.** While Joiners are urgent and Leavers are obvious, Movers are invisible.
+The user already has an account, so "everything seems fine," but their risk profile has shifted.

+* **The "Accumulator" Problem:** Access is almost always added during a move, but rarely subtracted.
+* **The Concept - Toxic Combinations:** When a user keeps old permissions that conflict with new ones (e.g., being able to both *order* a payment and *approve* it).
+* **Strategic Insight:** Mover events should be treated as a "Reset Point."
+They must trigger an **Access Review** where the former manager or the system confirms which old rights must be killed.

+---

+## 3. Leaver: Closing the Door
+A Leaver event occurs when a person’s relationship with the organization ends (resignation, termination, or end of contract).

+* **Concept - Deprovisioning:** The automated process of disabling accounts and revoking access across all integrated systems.
+* **The Risk - Orphaned Accounts:** These are active accounts that no longer have a human owner.
+They are the "Gold Mine" for attackers because no one is monitoring them.
+* **Leaver as a Reset:** A clean Leaver process is not just about security; it’s about **License Optimization**.
+Why pay for a monthly SaaS license for someone who left three months ago?

+---

+## Attribute-Based Access (ABAC) & Automation Risks
+Automating access using attributes (like `Job Title`, `Department`, or `Country`) reduces manual errors but makes **Design Flaws** faster and more dangerous.

+* **The Attribute Trap:** If your security depends on an HR attribute, that attribute is now **Security Critical**.
+If an HR clerk makes a typo in the "Department" field, they might accidentally grant the user access to the Global Finance folder.
+* **The Solution - Context-Aware Authorization:** Automation should not just look at *who* the user is, but *where* and *how* they are connecting.

+> **HOX!** > Automation without **Governance** (manual checks and balances) is just a way to make mistakes at the speed of light.

+---

+## Strategic Insight: Beyond Technology
+In many organizations, Joiner processes are mature, but Mover and Leaver processes are fragmented or manual.

+Most IAM failures aren't caused by a lack of tools, but by **Unclear Ownership**.
+* Who is responsible for removing old rights?
+* Who approves an exception?
+* Who owns the "cleanup" after a project ends?

+Good IAM does not try to stop organizational change.
+It is built to survive it by making **Access Reviews** and **Lifecycle Triggers** a natural part of the business rhythm.

+---

+## Key Takeaway
+Identity lifecycle management affects security, compliance, and cost.
+When identities are not handled correctly, access becomes unpredictable—and **unpredictable access cannot be secured.**

+Strong IAM is about **Process and Timing**.
+It ensures the right person has the right access for the right amount of time—and not a second longer.